amesar/hive-spark-ddl-converter/README.md

 # hive-spark-ddl-converter

 Converts Hive DDL to Spark DDL.

-This is an informatl first-pass Hive-to-Spark DDL converter that converts a subset ot Hive DDL to Spark DDL.
+This is an exploratory first-pass Hive-to-Spark DDL converter that translates a subset of Hive DDL to Spark DDL.

 ## Build